container based virtualization

 While tunneling does provide Layer 2 adjacency between these logical endpoints and allows VMs to move across boundaries, the main driver for its insertion was to overcome the challenge of having only 4000 VLAN.

 Typically, an application segment has multiple segments; between each segment, you will have firewalling and load-balancing services, and each segment requires a different VLAN.
 The Layer 2 VLAN segment transfers non-routable heartbeats or state information that can’t cross an L3 boundary.
-If you are a cloud provider, you will soon reach the 4000k VLAN limit.
+You will soon reach the 4000k VLAN limit if you are a cloud provider.

 vxlan vs vlan